hldingzydong/hldingzydong.github.io/_posts/2020-03-02-Basic Introdcution Of Database System.md

 ### 5.3 Concurrency Control
 ##### 5.3.1 Definition
-> A **concurrency control protocol** is how the DBMS decides the proper interleaving of operations from multiple transactions.
+> A **concurrency control protocol** is how the DBMS decides the proper interleaving of operations from multiple txns.

 ##### 5.3.2 Types
 This table shows two categories of concurrency control protocol: